Why Are Flights So Expensive Right Now? | Cost of Flying in 2023

 While a quick domestic hop might cost you $500 or more, we've seen fares out to Hawaii from across the nation drop as low as $309 roundtrip – or under $200 from the West Coast!

-hawaii flight deal
+Hawaii flight deal

 Want flight deals like this one from your home airport?
 Try Thrifty Traveler Premium!

-la to tahiti flight deal
+Fiji flight deal

 Still not sold that you can find cheap flights?
 Follow these tips: